Transitions of Care

 - Regular ambulatory care provider

-Identification of patients who may be at high-risk for medication related adverse events or non-adherence due to polypharmacy, opioids, high-cost / specialty drugs.
+Identification of patients who may be at high-risk for medication related adverse events or non-adherence. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7319010/

-Review of medication history against active medications in the current setting.
+Review of medication history against active medications in the current setting to identify discrepencies.

-Verification of medication list accuracy with patient or caregiver.
+Verification of medication list accuracy with patient or caregiver, including non-prescribed medications, over the counter medications, and supplements.

-Document all medication reconciliation activities in the medical record, using applicable coding.
+Document all medication reconciliation activities in the medical records, using applicable coding.

 Roles & Terms